2000 St. Louis Rams season: Game summaries

-NFC Wildcard Game: vs. New Orleans Saints
+NFC Wild Card Game: at (3) New Orleans Saints

 The Saints won their first playoff game in their 34-year history with quarterback Aaron Brooks' 266 passing yards and four touchdowns, by holding off the defending champion Rams, who scored three touchdowns in the final quarter.
 Overall, the Rams committed five turnovers while the Saints committed none.
 Rams quarterback Kurt Warner lost four turnovers (three interceptions and a fumble), while running back Marshall Faulk, who shredded the Saints with 220 rushing yards when they played against them in the regular season, was held to a season low of 24 yards on the ground.